 - Requiring a larger deposit than might be required for another applicant; and

-- Raising the rent to a higher amount than for another applicant.
+- Charging a higher amount for rent than for another applicant.

 After You Take an Adverse Action